meetakshi253/Avis/README.md

 # Avis
 Text Mining and Sentiment Analysis

-*Harvesting tweets from Twitter for Samsung Galaxy and Apple iPhone from four cities-- London, Los Angeles, Delhi and New York.
+*Harvest tweets from Twitter for Samsung Galaxy and Apple iPhone from four cities-- London, Los Angeles, Delhi and New York.
 Perform opinion scoring and make stastical inferences.*

 <strong> R </strong> <br>
 <ul>